Cyparissus

 In ancient Greek and Roman mythology, Cyparissus (Κυπάρισσος) was a boy beloved by Apollo, or, in some versions, by other deities.
 In the best-known version of the story, the favorite companion of Cyparissus was a tamed stag, which he accidentally killed with his hunting javelin as it lay sleeping in the woods.
 The boy's grief was such that it transformed him into a cypress tree, a classical symbol of mourning.

-The myth is thus aetiological in explaining the relation of the tree to its cultural significance.
+The myth is thus an aetiological tale explaining the relation of the tree to its ancient cultural significance.
 The subject is mainly known from Greek-inspired Latin literature and frescoes from Pompeii.
 No Greek hero cult devoted to Cyparissus has been identified.